alexandertrefz/essence/packages/stdlib/README.md

 - **Wrap Documentation lines only where the text should wrap.** The lines of a `§§` block are joined with a newline, so re-flowing a description to fit the margin changes the string an Editor renders.
+- **A tag carrying its text on its own line separates the two with an em-dash.** `@param other — the String to add`, `@returns — the joined String`.
+A tag head alone takes its text from the lines below it and needs no separator; one that runs its text on without either is reported as `missing-documentation-separator`, and still lifted.
-- **A `@param` is matched against the Parameter's external and then internal name.** One naming neither attaches to nothing and is rendered into every Hover regardless.
+- **A `@param` is matched against the Parameter's external and then internal name.** One naming neither attaches to nothing, and is rendered into every Hover regardless — a description of a Parameter the reader cannot find.
+It is now reported as `unknown-documentation-parameter`, which is what caught `split(intoGroupsOf size:)` being documented as `@param groupsOf`.
+A `§§` block above an `overload` keyword may name a Parameter of any Overload in the set.
 - **Every Method of a Namespace answers for the Namespace's target Type.**
   There is no per-Method receiver, and a Method that only some values of the target Type can answer does not belong there.
 Reach for a **bounded Method